-Deposits with banks and financial institutions (not including accrued interest) Amount at 31 March 2022 £000 Amount at 31 March 2023 £000 AAA rated counterparties - The rated institution has an exceptional degree of creditworthiness 11,650 2,500 AA+ rated counterparties - Very low expectation of credit risk - - AA rated counterparties - Very low expectation of credit risk - 11,300 AA- rated counterparties - Very low expectation of credit risk 300 500 A+ rated counterparties - Low expectation of credit risk - - A rated counterparties - Low expectation of credit risk 1,200 1,005 A- rated counterparties - Low expectation of credit risk - - BBB rated counterparties - Adequate capacity to meet financial commitments 417 - Credit Risk not applicable 10,000 10,000 Total 23,567 25,305
+Deposits with banks and financial institutions (not including accrued interest) Amount at 31 March 2023 £000 Amount at 31 March 2024 £000 AAA rated counterparties - The rated institution has an exceptional degree of creditworthiness 2,500 7,850 AA+ rated counterparties - Very low expectation of credit risk - - AA rated counterparties - Very low expectation of credit risk 11,300 - AA- rated counterparties - Very low expectation of credit risk 500 500 A+ rated counterparties - Low expectation of credit risk - 642 A rated counterparties - Low expectation of credit risk 1,005 - A- rated counterparties - Low expectation of credit risk - - BBB rated counterparties - Adequate capacity to meet financial commitments - - Credit Risk not applicable 10,000 10,000 Total 25,305 18,992

-Credit risk is not applicable to shareholdings and pooled funds where the Council has no contractual right to receive any sum of money upon request by the Council to redeem the cash instruments.
+^{} Credit risk is not applicable to shareholdings and pooled funds where the Council has no contractual right to receive any sum of money upon request by the Council to redeem the cash instruments.

 Loss allowances on treasury investments have been calculated by reference to historic default data published by credit rating agencies and adjusted for current and economic conditions.
 A two year delay in cash flows is assumed to arise in the event of a default.
 Investments are determined to have suffered a significant increase in credit risk where they have been downgraded by three or more credit rating notches or equivalent since initial recognition, unless they retail an investment grade credit rating.
 They are determined to be credit impaired when awarded a "D" credit rating or equivalent.
-At the 31st March 2023 there was no loss adjustment related to treasury investments.
-This was due to the majority of the cash being held either in Money Market Funds or direct with the Government.
+At the 31st March 2024 there was no loss adjustment related to treasury investments.
+This was due to the majority of the cash being held in Money Market Funds.